.NET Program Execution Process Flow:

-In step1 the respective language compiler compiles the Source Code into Intermediate Language (IL) and in the 2nd step, the JIT compiler of CLR will convert the Intermediate Language (IL) code into native code (Machine Code or Binary Code) which can then be executed by the underlying operating system.
+In the step1 the respective language compiler compiles the Source Code into Intermediate Language (IL) and in the 2nd step, the JIT compiler of CLR will convert the Intermediate Language (IL) code into native code (Machine Code or Binary Code) which can then be executed by the underlying operating system.
 The above process is shown in the image below.

 As the .NET assembly is in Intermediate Language (IL) format and not in native code or machine code, the .NET assemblies are portable to any platform as long as the target platform has the Common Language Runtime (CLR).
 The target platform’s CLR converts the Intermediate Language code into native code or machine code that the underlying operating system can understand.

 Intermediate Language code is also called managed code.
 This is because CLR manages the code that runs inside it.
 For example, in a VB6 program, the developer is responsible for de-allocating the memory consumed by an object.
-If a programmer forgets to de-allocate memory, then it may get out of memory exceptions.
-On the other hand, a .NET programmer needs not worry about de-allocating the memory consumed by an object.
-Automatic memory management is also known as garbage collection is provided by CLR.
+If a programmer forgets to de-allocate memory, then it may get out-of-memory exceptions.
+On the other hand, a .NET programmer needs not to worry about de-allocating the memory consumed by an object.
+Automatic memory management also known as garbage collection is provided by CLR.
 Apart from garbage collection, there are several other benefits provided by the CLR which we will discuss in a later session.
 Since CLR is managing and executing the Intermediate Language it (IL) is also called the managed code.

 .NET supports different programming languages like C#, VB, J#, and C++.
 C#, VB, and J# can only generate managed code (IL) whereas C++ can generate both managed code (IL) and unmanaged code (Native code).